kmohdnawaz/Powershell-SCCMScripts/README.md

 # Powershell-SCCMScripts
-This repository will consist of PowerShell scripts or modules that I've created for the following products:  ConfigMgr - Intune
+This repository will consist of PowerShell scripts or modules that I've created for the following products:  ConfigMgr - Intune - Co-Management